Hiring

 How important is the replacement guarantee?

 Very.
-A defined, free replacement window means the provider has skin in the match working out, not just in closing the deal.
+A defined, free replacement window means the provider has skin in the match working out, not only in closing the deal.

 The Bottom Line